Immigration to Canada: Claiming asylum in Canada

 Individuals can make an asylum claim in Canada at a port of entry, at a CBSA inland office or an IRCC inland office.
 CBSA or IRCC officials will then determine if an individual is eligible to make an asylum claim.

 After entry, an interview for eligibility is conducted to deem whether the asylum seeker is allowed or declined admission into Canada.
 Those who are admitted submit their reasons for admissibility, in writing.
-The IRB hears their case after 60 days; in favorable terms, the claimants are accepted as refugees.
+The Immigration and Refugee Board hears their case after 60 days; in favorable terms, the claimants are accepted as refugees.
 If the claims are not deemed appropriate by the interviewer, the asylum seeker may be deported.

 According to the Canadian government, anyone can make a claim for refugee protection once they are physically present in Canada, regardless of how they arrived in the country.
 This includes those who have entered Canada without proper documentation or who have overstayed their visas.
 Asylum seekers can make a claim at a port of entry, such as an airport or border crossing, or at an inland office of Immigration, Refugees and Citizenship Canada (IRCC).
 It is important to note that claiming asylum in Canada can be a complex and lengthy process, and there are many factors that can affect an individual's chances of success.
 For example, the availability of evidence to support the individual's claim, the individual's ability to communicate effectively in English or French, and the political climate in their home country can all have an impact on the outcome of the asylum claim.

-There are many instances in which claims have been deemed ineligible for referral to the IRB, notably those by migrants who seek entry into Canada through the United States, where the Safe Third Country Agreement (STCA) is applied.
-The STCA dictates persons seeking asylum must make their claim in the first country in which they arrive—either the US or Canada—unless they qualify for an exception.
-Therefore, if an asylum seeker were to enter the US (as a non-U.S. citizen), make their way to the Canada–U.S. land border, and then attempt to enter Canada with a claim for asylum, they would be denied entry under the STCA.
-The Agreement is responsible for limiting refugee eligibility to enter Canada and the rejection of several hundred claims a year since its implementation.
-The CBSA reported that 6,000–14,000 claims were made before the implementation of the STCA, and dropped to an average of 4,000 claims per year after its implementation.
+There are many instances in which claims have been deemed ineligible for referral to the Immigration and Refugee Board, notably those by migrants who seek entry into Canada through the United States, where the Safe Third Country Agreement is applied.
+The agreement dictates persons seeking asylum must make their claim in the first country in which they arrive—either the US or Canada—unless they qualify for an exception.
+Therefore, if an asylum seeker were to enter the US (as a non-U.S. citizen), make their way to the Canada–U.S. land border, and then attempt to enter Canada with a claim for asylum, they would be denied entry under the agreement.
+The agreement is also responsible for limiting refugee eligibility to enter Canada and the rejection of several hundred claims a year since its implementation.
+The CBSA reported that 6,000–14,000 claims were made before the implementation of the agreement, and dropped to an average of 4,000 claims per year after its implementation.

-Asylum claimants have been subjected to "indirect refoulment", a consequence of a persons claim in Canada being refused under the STCA, subjecting them to deportation to the destination in which the person was originally seeking asylum from, due to more conservative immigration and refugee policies in the U.S.
+Asylum claimants have been subjected to "indirect refoulment", a consequence of a person's claim in Canada being refused under the Safe Third Country Agreement, subjecting them to deportation to the destination in which the person was originally seeking asylum from, due to more conservative immigration and refugee policies in the U.S.